RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Omnichannel/SendGrid/setting-up-sendgrid-email-support/setting-up-sendgrid-email-support.md

 This API Key configuration can be modified later if additional keys are required

-To create a service registration navigate to Designer in your site, &lt;Add how to use the UI with screenshots&gt;
+To create a service registration navigate to Designer in your site, <Add how to use the UI with screenshots>

 Once a registration is created you can now use it's generated key to interact with the Omnichannel API.